rupeshtr78/vector-embed-rust/README.md

 # Vector Embedding and RAG with LLM Integration in Rust

-This repository features a Rust-based system for managing vector embeddings, enabling queries through a LanceDB/PostgreSQL-backed vector database.
+This repository features a Rust-based system for managing vector embeddings, enabling queries through a LanceDB vector database.
 It supports interaction with LLM models using the retrieved context (currently compatible with Ollama).
 The system is designed to handle tasks such as embedding generation, storage, querying, and engaging in interactive chat sessions.

 ## Table of Contents